mrTimofey/frontizer/README.md

 You can pass variables to templates using files named same as templates but inside "data" directory.
 Available variables are *module.exports* object properties.

+Data files from home to each segment in URI will be merged.
+If some object property has same name with upper level data object then this property will be rewritten.

-Example: "/about/career" request will be handled with "views/about/career.jade" template with data defined in "data/about/career.js" in *module.exports*.
+Example: "/about/career" request will be handled with data defined in *module.exports* inside files "home.js", "about.js", "about/career.js" in "data" directory.
+If there is a property *title* both in "home.js" and "about.js" then *title* from "about.js" will be availabe in template.

 ## Livereload